 ▷ The world of Pets: Dogs, cats, birds, reptiles, amphibians

 The “Ragdolls” on social networks

 Their funny and clumsy character makes cats Ragdoll be real stars on the internet.
-There is hardly a collection of “funny cat videos” in which this breed does not appear.
+There is hardly a compilation of "funny cat videos" in which this breed does not appear..
 The Ragdolls most famous on Instagram are the three cats Lola, Nina and Olan, whose day to day you can follow under the name of @ladylolathecat.
 The three cats live with their owner in a floating house and delight 139.000 subscribers almost daily with funny videos and images.

+▷ The world of Pets: Dogs, cats, birds, reptiles, amphibians